About us

 IMPORTANT INFORMATION:

-· Be Prepared: Wear comfortable hiking shoes, bring 2-3 LITRES of water (no refill points available) and dress for the weather.
+· Be Prepared: Wear comfortable hiking shoes, bring 2L of water (some refill points along the way) and dress for the weather.
+I would recommend hydralyte tablets, snacks, lunch and sun protection.

 · Follow Instructions: Please follow the instructions of the Host at all times and keep the Host within sight.